 Orange blossom extract, rose water, dried lavender… they all sound delicious in the cake.
 But how do you do it without everything tasting of potpourri?
 From celeb chefs such as Eric Lanlard to cookbook authors like Hannah Miles, the baking world has gone crazy over cornflowers and helpless over hollyhocks.

 The flowers used in the preparation of various desserts and in baking make cakes and pies very attractive and unusual.

 And if you think eating flowers is all a bit hippy, just remember you’re already eating them.
 Artichoke, broccoli, and cauliflower are all flower buds and in Mexico and the Middle East, they’ve been cooking with flower waters for yonks.

 So can I eat all the flowers?

-No. So put your knife and fork down and pay attention.
-Some flowers are actually pretty toxic and can give you a very sore belly.
-Do a quick Google search and you’ll be able to decipher what’s edible and what’s not, but never eat anything if you’re not sure.
-Here’s our pick of the bunch…
+No. So put your knife and fork down and take note.
+Some flowers are actually quite toxic and can give you a really sore tummy.
+Do a fast Google search and you’ll have the ability to figure out what’s edible and what’s not, however never ever eat anything if you’re not sure.
+Here’s our pick of the bunch …

 Cornflowers And whatever you do, just don’t eat a daffodil.